Congratulations to our 2025 Awardees

 The Indiana University School of Education Distinguished Alumni Award is the highest honor bestowed upon an alum by the School.
 The award was founded in 1977 to recognize alumni who have enhanced the reputation of the school by distinguishing themselves in their careers and have made significant contributions to their community, state and nation through professional service, public service and civic activities.

-The annual awards are given in four categories:
+This year's awards are given in three categories:

 The Excellence in PreK-12 Education Award recognizes IU School of Education alumni who have excelled in PreK-12 education by providing leadership in the use of innovative classroom methods, programs or other initiatives.